 We would like more people to get the simple free training they need to become Community Champions within their own communities.
 Call the local helpline 0808 80 200 28 to book your place on next half day's training.

 If you are experiencing domestic abuse, or you are concerned that a friend, family member or colleague, male or female, may be experiencing domestic abuse, call the free confidential helpline on 0808 80 200 28.

 Local specialist services will give information and let people discuss options, with everyone's safety at the centre of the discussion.

 A campaign called ‘You are not alone’ launched in September 2021 across Leicester Leicestershire and Rutland.
 It is primarily a radio campaign which aims to encourage more reporting by women of Asian British Indian heritage of domestic violence and abuse, including sexual violence and abuse within a relationship.

-To use the campaign materials, or for more information about the campaign please contact us.
+To use any of our campaign materials, or for more information about the campaigns please contact us.

 How many times?

 We use the phrase ‘How many times?’ because we know domestic abuse effects so many people, leading in some tragic circumstances to life-long harm and even deaths.